Will Benson Preview, Player Props: Reds vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.71 team ERA that ranks first among all MLB pitching staffs.
+- The Mariners have the second-ranked team ERA across all MLB pitching staffs (3.74).

-- The Mariners surrender the sixth-fewest home runs in baseball (150 total, 1.1 per game).
+- The Mariners give up the fifth-fewest home runs in baseball (153 total, 1.1 per game).

-- The right-hander's most recent appearance came on Wednesday against the Oakland Athletics, when he tossed six innings, surrendering three earned runs while allowing seven hits.
+- His most recent time out was on Friday against the New York Mets, when the righty tossed 6 2/3 innings, surrendering one earned run while allowing seven hits.

-- In 20 games this season, the 25-year-old has a 3.93 ERA and 8.4 strikeouts per nine innings, while allowing a batting average of .227 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.